-Line 20 - Write your payments, regardless of the type of payment, and the date you made the payment.
+Line 20 - Enter your payments, regardless of the type of payment, and the date you made the payment.
 List the payments in date order.
-Do not include tax credits, pass-through entity payments made on your behalf, or withholding.
+Include any overpayment carried forward from a prior year original or amended return.
+If your prior year return that made the election to credit your overpayment against your 2014 tax was filed